-Pursuant to the Delaware General Corporation Law, we have adopted provisions in our Certificate of Incorporation, which eliminates the personal liability of our directors to us and our stockholders for monetary damages for breach of the directors' fiduciary duties and which authorizes us to indemnify our directors, officers and other agents, by bylaw, agreement or otherwise, to the fullest extent permitted by law.
-Our Bylaws require us to indemnify our directors and allow the Board in its discretion to indemnify officers, employees and other agents to the fullest extent permitted by law, including those circumstances in which indemnification would otherwise be discretionary; provided, however, that the corporation shall indemnify any such agent in connection with a proceeding initiated by such agent only if such proceeding was authorized by our Board .
-Additionally, we will advance to the director, prior to any final disposition of any threatened or pending action, suit or proceeding, whether civil, criminal, administrative or investigative, any and all reasonable expenses, including legal fees and expenses, incurred in investigating or defending any such action, suit or proceeding within ten days of our receiving copies of invoices presented to the director for the expenses.
+Pursuant to the Delaware General Corporation Law, we have adopted provisions in our Certificate of Incorporation which eliminate the personal liability of our directors to us and our stockholders for monetary damages for breach of the directors' fiduciary duties and which authorizes us to indemnify our directors, officers and other agents, by bylaw, agreement or otherwise, to the fullest extent permitted by law.
+Our Bylaws require us to indemnify our directors and allow the Board in its discretion to indemnify officers, employees and other agents to the fullest extent permitted by law, including those circumstances in which indemnification would otherwise be discretionary; provided, however, that the corporation shall indemnify any such agent in connection with a proceeding initiated by such agent only if such proceeding was authorized by our Board.
+Additionally, we will advance to the director, prior to any final disposition of any threatened or pending action, suit or proceeding, whether civil, criminal, administrative or investigative, any and all reasonable expenses, including legal fees and expenses, incurred in investigating or defending any such action, suit or proceeding within ten days of our receiving copies of invoices presented to the director for the expenses, provided that the director has supplied us with an undertaking to repay any such advance in the event it is determined that indemnification is not appropriate under the circumstances.